coderkatew/match-it/README.md

 ## Surface

 ### Game Design
-The look and feel of Match It is loosely inspired by retro video games such as Pac-Man and Sonic the Hedgehog.
-It has a dark background color theme with bright colors for text and borders for contrast. <br>
+The look and feel of Match It was loosely inspired by retro video games such as Pac-Man and Sonic the Hedgehog.
+It has a dark background color with brightly colored text and borders used for contrast. <br>
 The Google font [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P#about) was created based on 1980s arcade game font styles and [Bungee Inline](https://fonts.google.com/specimen/Bungee+Inline#about) is a chunky statement font used for the Match It logo.<br>
 The website favicon ('M') is taken directly from the game logo so that players develop a familiarity with it and to promote a consistent brand experience that could be built on later when the range of games is extended and the game creator has built up a following.<br>
 Icons are used instead of text labels for the nav bar items in the mobile version of the website so that the menu is neat and simple.
 The game interface is relatively minimal to limit distractions for the player and focus on the gameboard and cards as it is a time-based game. <br>